 Profile Operation

-The AAL Uplink HI_PHY Profile interface shall work on a slot basis.
-An operation can be performed one slot at a time.
+The AAL_UPLINK_High-PHY Profile interface shall work on a slot basis.
+An operation can be performed one slot at a time, where the slot, numerology and SFN are signaled for the API.

 The output data is specific to each uplink channel composing the profile.
 The Application ensures that the output data buffer is sized appropriately to accommodate the expected output.

 The input data consits of: